 I’m a creative goof who loves to play and geek out over anything artsy.
 I’ve worn many hats: executive director, waste reduction coordinator, marketer, stay-at-home mom, zinester, graphic designer, artist, activist, and radio oddball.
 Currently, I am the owner of Art Department, an art supply store in downtown Salem.

 I’m the happiest being curious and creating.
 I enjoy creating projects of different scales, values, media, and subjects.
 The one unifying characteristic of my work is artful play.
 I enjoy the push and pull of art, the story, and always the surprise!
 Some projects I’ve worked on include: Repair Fair & Share, Free Art Friday, Community Swaps, Salem Puppet Parade, Trashion, Community Supported Arts&Culture, and Salem Sketchers.

 I also enjoy curating art shows in the Concrete Gallery at the Art Department and showcasing local talent.

 Background: My passion for art drew me to the University of Oregon where I graduated with a Fine Arts degree with an emphasis on Visual Design.
-After that, I worked as a graphic designer at the University of Oregon.
-I’ve been a freelance designer since 2003.
+After that, I worked as a marketing coordinator at the University of Oregon.
 In 2009 I started teaching free community craft nights and in 2010 I opened DIY Studio from my home studio.
 In 2012 DIY Studio morphed into a non-profit creative reuse center in Salem, Oregon.
-In April of 2014 DIY Studio closed its doors and I moved on to work full-time to promote waste reduction.
-In July of 2017, I decided to leave my job a the county and work on more personal and community projects.
-My passion of art and sustainability continues, and hope to someday be a part of another creative reuse organization committed to opening a creative reuse center in Salem.
+In April of 2014 DIY Studio closed its doors and I moved on to work full-time to promote waste reduction through media.
+In October of 2020, I was lucky enough to purchase the Art Department and continue my passion for the arts through education, art-making, and service.